 Payment of your pension

-Pension benefits are paid into a bank or building society account on the second last working day of every month.
+Pension benefits are paid into a bank or building society account on 6th of every month.
 Just before you retire, you will be asked to provide us with details of the account where you would like your pension paid.

 You may also wish to change any direct debit or standing order instructions so that they fit in with the date on which your pension is paid.